What is DIOS?

 If you are interested in getting early access to the source code, get in touch!

-If you are interested in learning more, feel free to join the DIOS development mailing list.
+If you are interested in learning more, feel free to join the DIOS announcement mailing list.